How do you beat Google at its own game without breaking any rules?

 More importantly, mobile users are 5X more likely to abandon a task if the website is not optimised for their device.

-So if your website is not mobile friendly, in the off-chance that your website is found, the chances of conversions are pretty slim.
+So if your website is not mobile-friendly, on the off-chance that your website is found, the chances of conversions are pretty slim.

 C. Speed up your site